From decorative to lifesaving, here’s a list of five free apps for pet lovers that we have tried and recommend for other

 1) If you’re looking for a screensaver that will make you smile, Neon Animals Wallpaper Moving Animals probably fits the bill.
 The app offers a cat, a lion, a hummingbird and more in glowing neon on a dark background.

-2) Probably one of the coolest ideas for an app ever!
-Dog Scanner lets you take a picture of any dog whose breed you don’t recognize and helps figure it out for you.
-It then gives you a pie chart showing how much of a certain breed a dog likely is.
+2) Ever found yourself wondering what kind of dog you’re looking at?
+Dog Scanner lets you take a picture of any dog and helps figure its breed out for you, generating a pie chart showing how much of a certain breed a dog likely is.

 This girl (below), who is one of our pets, was identified as having a 75 percent likelihood of being an American Pit Bull Terrier (we figured as much).